rapid7/insightconnect-plugins/datetime/help.md

 # Version History

+* 2.0.6 - Changed const string in params.get to Input.* | Changed Dockerfile image to komand/python-3-37-plugin
 * 2.0.5 - New spec and help.md format for the Hub
 * 2.0.4 - Update plugin tag from `utility` to `utilities` for Marketplace searchability
 * 2.0.3 - Fixed issue where connection test failed